hnmike/hnmike/resources/Introduction & Set Up  DE Zoomcamp Notes.md

 ☑️ Getting Started

 To obtain the certificate, you only need to pass the project at the end of the course.
-To get the most out of the course, completing the homework, #learninginpublic, and helping answer other student's questions is encouraged.
+To get the most out of the course, completing the homework, and helping answer other student's questions is encouraged.

 ###